 - Weighted Blanket- Falling asleep can be tricky when you are an anxious person.
 Your mind might be racing or your heart pounding from the stress of your day (hi, it’s me).
 I found that a weighted blanket helps me fall asleep fast and stay asleep through the whole night.
 I have both the regular 15 lb weighted blanket with the faux fur duvet (so cute) and the cooling blanket for summer time – click here to shop Gravity Blankets.

 - Lavender- I spray my lavender spray on literally everything.
 All over my bed, pillows, clothes, you name it.
 I get mine from the local farmer’s market but if you mix a few drops of Lavender essential oil with some water in a spray bottle you are good to go!

-- Ashwagandha & Adpatogens- Ashwagandha is a powerful adaptogen is shown to help your body better adapt to stress.
+- Ashwagandha- Ashwagandha is a powerful adaptogen is shown to help your body better adapt to stress.
 Adaptogens are dervived from plants and unlike humans and animals, they cannot move when they are exposed to stress so they must adapt (thus adaptogens).
-I take ashwagandha daily in capsule form and I love Four Sigmatic’s Mushroom Elixirs for a daily dose of a variety of helpful adaptogens (reishi is great for anxiety as well!)- code is “brocc” for a discount!
+I take ashwagandha daily in capsule form.
+I love Further Food because its high potency and it has avocado oil & black pepper for absorption.
+My code is BROCC15 for a discount!